HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 Yeah, yeah.

-Um in human action, uh he describes the process, but he doesn't talk about government deficits causing this process.
+In Human Action, he describes the process, but he doesn't talk about government deficits causing this process.

 He talks about artificially low interest rates changing the private sector's time preference.

-That is the author in business cycle theory.
+That is the Austrian business cycle theory.

-So they start investing excessively in long-term capital goods at the at the expense of the consumer sector, and when it turns out that there was no real demand for those capital long-term goods, then the the investment sector collapses and the depression ensues.
+And when it turns out that there was no real demand for those capital, long-term goods, then the investment sector collapses and a depression ensues.

-So I yeah, you're right.
+So yeah, you're right.

 And I mean, I remember this in the business world, there were certain times where it was just very hard to sell stuff.

-You know, uh summer was tough to sell because everyone's on vacation, and Christmas, forget about it.
+You know, summer was tough to sell because everyone's on vacation.

-A lot of businesses kind of at the high level shut down for a week or two over Christmas and New Year's, so uh so but but you expect that there are going to be more sales.
+A lot of businesses kind of at the high level shut down for a week or two over Christmas and New Year's.

-And so, yeah, by messing with interest rates, it does dial up and down to the preferences and gives the wrong signals.
+And so, yeah, by messing with interest rates, it does dial up and down to preferences and gives the wrong signals.

 Austrian business theory.